-Cons: Magnetic strips put pressure on the tang of the knife when removed, so if you don’t have a full tang knife, it can stress the knife stability over time.
-Magnetic racks aren’t safe with children in kitchen unless the magnetic knife strip is mounted high enough that even the knife bottoms are out of your children’s reach.
+Cons: Magnetic holders put pressure on the tang of the knife when removed, so if you don’t have a full tang knife, it can stress the knife stability over time.
+Magnetic racks aren’t safe with children in kitchen unless the magnetic knife holder is mounted high enough that even the knife bottoms are out of your children’s reach.
 And, as you may have already guessed, you also can’t use them with ceramic knives.

 Last notes on proper knife care

 Storing your knives in a right way is not enough.
 As we already mentioned in this article, you have to remember about few things to keep your shiny knives in top working order for long.